aarol/arctis-battery-indicator/README.md

 ### Connection status updates slowly / unreliably

-This sometimes happens when the SteelSeries GG application is open in the background.
-I haven't found a way to prevent this from happening yet.
+Often the adapter (plugged into your PC) is *really slow* at updating its information whenever something happens, like headphones disconnecting / reconnecting.
+I haven't found a way to work around this yet.
+Shutting down the SteelSeries GG app *may* help on some occasions.

 ## Development